bigmacamaca/music-store-showcase/README.md

-A music store React JS Project using Create React App
+A music store React JS Project using Create React App and Tailwind CSS

 Desktop Preview: